Shiptonthorpe

 According to the 2011 UK census, Shiptonthorpe parish had a population of 503, an increase on the 2001 UK census figure of 419.

-In Shiptonthorpe there is a petrol station, two Churches, a shop, and a Renault main dealer.
-Two pubs that were in the village have now closed.
-The parish church of All Saints is a Grade I listed building.
-On the outskirts of the village there is a garden centre called Langlands, and a McDonald's (formerly a Little Chef) which opened in 2014.
+It has a petrol station, two churches, a shop, and a Renault main dealer.
+The Parish Church of All Saints is a Grade I listed building.
+On the outskirts, there is a garden centre called Langlands, and a McDonald's (previously a Little Chef) which opened in 2014.
+It formerly had two pubs.

-The A1079 road runs through part of the village.
-Plans for a bypass of the village were put forward in the 1989 Roads for Prosperity white paper but were subsequently dropped.
+The A1079 road runs through it.
+Plans for a bypass, put forward in the 1989 Roads for Prosperity white paper, but were later dropped.

-Shiptonthorpe was served by Londesborough railway station on the York to Beverley Line between 1847 and 1965.
+From 1847 to 1965, Shiptonthorpe was served by Londesborough railway station on the York to Beverley Line.